Woundorf/simple-breakpad-server/README.md

 ### Custom Fields

 Place a list of file parameters in the `files` array.
 These will be stored in the database as blobs and can contain binary data.
-Non-files should go into the `params` array.
-These will be stored in the database encoded as strings.
-File parameters can either be a simple string, or an object specifying a required `name` (used for upload and download url) and an optional `downloadAs` which specifies what name will be used when downloading.
+Non-files should go into the `params` or `plainParams` array.
+These will be stored in the database encoded as strings, however `plainParams` won't be classified and thus cannot be queried.

 Custom `files` can be downloaded from the `GET /crashreports/<id>/files/<file>` endpoint and custom `params` will be shown on the main page for the crash report.